iq-motion-control/iq-module-communication-doc/docs/tutorials/testing_with_control_center.rst

   You can check for new firmware under the `Products <https://www.vertiq.co>`_ section of the Vertiq website.
 * The :blue:`Connection` section is used to connect to modules.
 You can select the baud rate and the serial port to use for the module  you want to connect to.
 The default baud rate of 11520 bps should be used with all of our products.
-The serial port is determined by the name of the serial port used by your USB-to-UART converter, see the `Hardware Setup`_ section for more details on how to determine that port name.
+The serial port is determined by the name of the serial port used by your USB-to-UART converter.
+  See the `Hardware Setup`_ section for more details on how to determine that port name.
 * The :gold:`Display` section displays information, configuration parameters, and controls relevant to your current tab.
 When you change tabs, the controls and information shown here will change.
 This is where the majority of your interactions with a connected module will take place.